Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 Zeolite was tested as a silicon source in several studies on young horses.
 Result:

-– The silicon level in the blood increased significantly.
+– The silicon level in the blood rose significantly.

-Bone density has been improved , which is especially helpful for young or training horses.
+– Bone density has improved , which is particularly helpful for young or training horses.

-👉 Horses with zeolite in their feed were less likely to be injured during training.
+👉 Horses fed zeolite were less frequently injured during training.

 📚 Sources: